DSC-SPIDAL/pub/README.md

      Geoffrey Fox, Sang Boem Lim on Benchmarking HPJava: Prospects for Performance is
      [here](http://www.infomall.org/publications/HPJavafeb02.pdf):
-     submitted to Sixth Workshop on "Languages, Compilers, and Run-time Systems for Scalable Computers" (LCR 02)
+     submitted to Sixth Workshop on "[Languages, Compilers, and Run-time Systems for Scalable Computers" (LCR 02)
 985. Geoffrey Fox, XML and the Importance of being an Object?, for [CISE